K-P-creator/Collatz/basicGraph/basicGraphReadMe.md

 To generate the .exe to be called by the py scripts.
 Ensure you name the exe using the -o flag or the scripts will not be able to find it.

+To run the python scripts (after compiling .exe)
 Use

 ```sh